aoloe/scribus-manual-troubleshooting/NOTES.md

 One comment to that article and a [Scribus Forum thread](http://forums.scribus.net/index.php/topic,2237.msg12076.html) seem to confirm that this hack does work.

 Starting with Scribus 1.5.3 you should probably have no issue anymore with HDPI.

+## Enabled features: the C-C-T

+- C: LitlleCMS is enabled
+- C: Cups is enabled
+- T: Tiff support

+Remark: On Windows and OS X Cups is not relevant and cannot be enabled.